doctorfree/MusicPlayerPlus/README.md

 MusicPlayerPlus default preference is to move rather than copy.

-To perform a faster import without auto-tagging, writing tags, or copying, run the command:
+To perform a faster import without auto-tagging, writing tags, or copying, but interactively so you will have to monitor the import progress, run the command:

 ```